US patent 10056184; EPO application number 3365901;

 The respective covers are typically composed of adjacent cover panels when the segments are connected to define the ring.

 Typically, the primary windings will occupy the odd-numbered segments, starting with the first segment wound, and the secondary windings will occupy the even-numbered segments.
-In some designs, each ring may contain multiples of three segments, such as six, nine, or twelve, and the core may be wound with primary, secondary and tertiary (not shown) windings as above to yield a three-phase transformer.
-In others, the ring may contain segments having different configurations
+Each ring may contain multiples of three segments, such as six, nine, or twelve, and the core may be wound with primary, secondary and tertiary (not shown) windings as above to yield a three-phase transformer.
+Alternatively, the ring may contain segments having different configurations

-In some of them, an insulating material, such as a MYLAR strip, is positioned to cover the portion of the core exposed by the gap.
-In other the core is partially or completely wrapped in an insulating material prior to the positioning of the cap(s) thereupon.
-In still other embodiments, walls are spaced and oriented relative each other to define an annulus but are not physically connected to each other.
+An insulating material, such as a MYLAR strip, may be positioned to cover the portion of the core exposed by the gap, or the core may be partially or completely wrapped in an insulating material prior to the positioning of the cap(s) thereupon.
+In other designs, walls are spaced and oriented relative each other to define an annulus but are not physically connected to each other.
 All leads are double insulated/sleeved & attached with cable ties.

 Summary: Segmented Core Cap Advantages